-When it comes to managed WordPress hosting, WP Engine comes highly recommended by bloggers, developers, and current WP Engine customers.
-While WPE definitely receives a fair share of rave reviews, there may be a reason for which you wish to explore WP Engine alternatives to host your WordPress site.
+When it comes to managed WordPress web hosting, WP Engine (or WPE) is a popular choice, and comes highly recommended by various bloggers, developers, and current WP Engine customers.
+Even though WPE is the preferred web host for most, there may be a reason for which you wish to explore WP Engine alternatives to host your WordPress site.

-If you are in the initial research phase and have not actually used WP Engine yet, we recommend that you try them first (use coupon code wpe20off to get 20% off your purchase).
+Note: If you are in the initial research phase, and have not actually had the chance to use WP Engine yet, we strongly recommend that you try them first (use coupon code WPE20OFF to get an additional 20% off your bill).

-WP Engine is an excellent managed hosting provider for WordPress sites, and one of the best alternatives to standard shared hosting.
+First and foremost, WP Engine is an excellent and highly reputable managed web hosting provider.
+It is one of the best alternatives to standard shared hosting.

-- You can only host a single WordPress install on the $29 a month plan.
-This is an issue if you have multiple WordPress sites and want to host them together.
+- You can host one WordPress site on their $29 a month plan, which is an issue if you have multiple sites.

-- Content Delivery Network (CDN) costs an additional $19.95 a month with the $29 a month plan.
+- Content Delivery Network (CDN) is not included on their cheapest plan, and costs an additional $19.95 a month to use.